Lalit1014/Cyber-Intern-Phase-1/README.md

 # SIEM Internship Program – Phase 1: Cyber Defense Lab
 Phase 1 of the SIEM Internship Program.
 This project establishes foundational skills in Security Information and Event Management (SIEM) by building a detection lab, simulating attacks, and using Elastic Stack to identify threats.

-## 🎯 Objectives:

-Build and configure a SIEM lab with Elastic Stack.
-Simulate 10 real-world attack techniques.
-Forward and analyze logs from Windows and Linux systems.
-Detect threats using Sysmon, Winlogbeat, and Elastic SIEM.

 ## 🛠️ Lab Components